Twins vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have gone 23-11 in games they were listed as the moneyline favorite (winning 67.6% of those games).
+- The Twins have been favored on the moneyline 35 total times this season.
+They've finished 24-11 in those games.

-- When playing as moneyline favorites with odds of -135 or shorter, Minnesota has a 16-9 record (winning 64% of its games).
+- Minnesota has gone 15-9 (winning 62.5% of its games) when it has played as moneyline favorites of -140 or shorter.

-- The Twins have an implied moneyline win probability of 57.4% in this game.
+- Based on this matchup's moneyline, the Twins have an implied win probability of 58.3%.

-- Minnesota has had an over/under set by bookmakers 57 times, and have combined with opponents to go over the total in 25 of those games (25-28-4).
+- Minnesota has played in 58 games with a set over/under, and have combined with its opponents to go over the total 25 times (25-29-4).

 Twins Splits